Please wait while we process your payment

 Deborah’s cousin, a deeply religious man who believes he could channel God when called upon to do so.
 He performs a soul-cleansing ceremony on Deborah to relieve her of the burden of the cells, which he gives to Skloot.

-A journalist for Rolling Stone.
+A journalist for Rolling Stone magazine.
 He is the first person to alert the Lackses to the fact that people are profiting from HeLa cells, and his article on their family guides Skloot’s research.

 Henrietta’s cousin.
 He is very religious and believes that Henrietta’s cancer isn’t a natural occurrence, but created by spirits or by doctors.